frederic-perez/AmE-dictionary/data/idioms.md

 __the scoots__ _n_ A case of diarrhea. _Our vacation was ruined by a case of the scoots._
 __the short and the long of it__ The essential or most important point being made; the plain truth of the matter. _Bob, the short and the long of it is that we aren’t satisfied with your performance in work lately._
 __the sky is the limit__ :five: (the sky’s the limit) Anything is possible; there is practically no limit.
+__the small of (one’s)/the back__
 __the spur of the moment__
 __the straw that broke the camel’s back__ :three: A seemingly small or inconsequential issue, problem, or burden that proved to be the final catalyst in causing an overworked or overburdened person, system, organization, etc., to fail, give up, or collapse.
 __the terrible twos__ A developmental stage of children, generally at or around the age of two, marked by increased rebelliousness and frequent tantrums. _Becca’s been having really bad temper tantrums lately and just keeps saying “no” to everything we say to her.
 I guess she’s going into the terrible twos._
 __the third degree__ _informal_ Asking serious questions and/or giving someone rough treatment to get information. _I got the third degree when I got home last night._
+__the three Rs__ The three tenets of education traditionally considered the most basic or essential: reading, writing, and arithmetic.
+(So named for the prominent “R” sound at the beginning of each word.) _We learned the three Rs._
 __the throne__ __2__ _slang_ The toilet. _Sit on the throne._
 __the tip of the iceberg__
 __the toast of (the town)__ Someone who is especially well-liked, regarded, or admired in a certain place. _The young entrepreneur’s new tech innovation has made him the toast of the town in Silicon Valley._
 __the unwashed masses__ The broader general public, especially those of the lower and lower-middle classes. _The film didn’t cause too great a stir with the unwashed masses, but it has been considered a milestone in cinematic achievement among film critics._
+__the upshot (of something)__ The final or resulting outcome, conclusion, or consequence (of something).
 __the usual suspects__ :four: The people one would expect to be involved in something. _Let’s have a game night!
 Call the usual suspects and I’ll order pizza._ _Side vegetables contain all the usual suspects._
 __the very thing__ Exactly what is most ideal, desired, or useful in a particular moment or situation. _I’m telling you, when you’re hungover, a big basket of French fries is the very thing!_ _I have the very thing to wear with a dress that color._ _Harvard students complained about the very thing the Soweto students saw as a privilege: shoolwork._
 __the W__ _slang_ The win.
 Can refer to an actual win, as in sports (recorded in a box score as “W”), or to a success.
 Often used in the phrase “get the W.” _We played sloppy, but all that matters is that we got the W._